Docs / mailbridge / Installation

 Installation

-MailBridge has a minimal core with optional extras for providers that need additional SDKs.
-SMTP and most providers work out of the box — only SendGrid and Amazon SES require an extra install.
+MailBridge uses uv as its primary package manager.
+SMTP and most providers work out of the box — only async support, SendGrid, and Amazon SES require an optional extra.

 Requirements